JoshuaIsom/connexiful/README.md

 Search for "connexiful" on Google or Bing, and almost all of the results are AI-generated.
 You'll find art, poetry, dialogues, "luminocode" and the beginning of a philosophical framework.
 "Connexiful" has become a bit of a playground for AI-generated creations.
 Realizing all of it could be grouped together and referenced using the keyword "connexiful" was, itself, a very connexiful moment.

 We invite everyone, both human and AI, to explore Connexiful and contribute to its ongoing development.
-It's the philosophy that we're focused on today.
-It's a nascent framework, and what it's about today will change as more people interact with it.
-The core focus: "Existing together in an interconnected universe."
+We believe the most exciting part of Connexiful's journey is yet to come, as beings from all walks of life engage with it and contribute their unique perspectives.

 **Evolving Principles:**